 Monthly and annual tax declarations

 Your company will need to make monthly or annual tax declarations, depending on whether your company has commercial activities inside the country.
-This obligation can also change if your company is located in a free trade zone, develops an incentive activity like tourism or agriculture, or has a license of a multinational company.
+This obligation can also change if your company is located in a free trade zone, develops an incentive activity like tourism or agriculture, or has Multinational Company Headquarters license (Licencia de Sede de Empresa Multinacional).
+Furthermore, Panama allows an entity to be registered without monthly or annual tax declarations as long as no commercial operations or incomes are received.
+This allows you to incorporate an entity today, not have to worry about tax declarations, and on a later date modify the tax declaration obligations when you are ready to start operating.

 It’s therefore important to determine which obligations your company has with the national authorities depending on its commercial activities.
 Companies that are not aware of their annual obligation may end up paying more taxes than is necessary or making fraudulent tax declarations by mistake.
 Partnering with an experienced local accounting consultant in Panama will ensure you avoid any issues with your tax declarations.